Sonoma County Announces Plan to Change Voting System

 How May Sonoma County Residents Get Involved?

-The Registrar of Voters Office will use a competitive bid process to evaluate and select a voting system for Sonoma County to use as early as 2019.
-Sonoma County Clerk/Registrar of Voters William F. Rousseau wants to hear from voters before the process begins to ensure voter comments are reflected in the selection criteria along with state and federal requirements.
-What do you like about the current voting system?
+The Registrar of Voters Office used a competitive bid process to evaluate and select a voting system for Sonoma County to use as early as 2019.
+Sonoma County Clerk/Registrar of Voters William F. Rousseau reached out to Sonoma County voters before the process began to ensure voter comments were reflected in the selection criteria along with state and federal requirements.
+Survey questions included: What do you like about the current voting system?
 What are the most important issues to consider when evaluating voting systems?
 Is paper better than electronic?

 Thank you to everyone who provided feedback on the Voting System Replacement Project survey.
 The survey is now closed.